Martin Mystery: Broadcast

 Martin Mystery aired in Canada on YTV and Discovery Kids in English, and on Vrak in French, from 2003 until the series finale in 2006.

-In the United States, the first 7 episodes were originally shown on FoxBox in May and June 2004.
-Nickelodeon later picked up the series, and aired the series on Nicktoons Network from 4 July 2005 until 27 April 2008.
+In the United States, the first 7 episodes were originally shown on the FoxBox in May and June 2004.
+Nickelodeon later picked up the series, and after a brief run on the main channel, the series aired on Nicktoons Network from 4 July 2005 until 27 April 2008.

 In other markets

 Other channels that aired the show included M6 in France, Rai 2 in Italy, and Jetix throughout Europe (excluding Italy and Poland).
-Additional channels in Europe included SVT1 and SVT Barnkanalen in Sweden, NRK Super in Norway, Yle TV2 in Finland, GMA Network and Q (now known as GTV) in the Philippines, VT4 in Belgium and ZigZap in Poland.
-In Sri Lanka, the series was aired by Channel Eye of the Sri Lanka Rupavahini Coporation.
+Additional channels in Europe included SVT1 and SVT Barnkanalen in Sweden, NRK Super in Norway, Yle TV2 in Finland, Alter Channel in Greece, GMA Network and Q (now known as GTV) in the Philippines, VT4 in Belgium and ZigZap in Poland.
+In Sri Lanka, the series was aired by Channel Eye of the Sri Lanka Rupavahini Corporation.

 MBC 3, Ajyal TV, and ART 3 broadcast this show in Arabic throughout the Middle East, with the voice talents of Mo'awad Ismail as Martin and Mariam El Khesht as Diana.